United States Immigration and Customs Enforcement: Sexual abuse allegations

 The Intercept published a report by the DHS Office of Inspector General revealing that 1,224 sexual abuse complaints while in immigration custody were filed between January 2010 and June 2017.
 Contrary to ICE's claims, only 2% of these complaints were investigated.

+In 2020, the Kino Border Initiative received 442 reports of alleged abuse by US agents, meaning 18% of new arrivals were abused by a US official.

 Forced sterilization allegations

 In 2020, multiple human rights groups joined a whistleblower to accuse a private-owned U.S. immigration detention centre in Georgia of forcibly sterilizing women.
 The reports claimed a doctor conducted unauthorized medical procedures on women detained by ICE.
 The whistleblower, Dawn Wooten, was a nurse and former employee.
 She claims a high rate of sterilizations were performed on Spanish-speaking women and women who spoke various Indigenous languages common in Latin America.
 Wooten said the centre did not obtain proper consent for these surgeries, or lied to women about the medical procedures.

 More than 40 women submitted testimony in writing to document these abuses, one attorney said.
 Jerry Flores, a faculty member at the University of Toronto Mississauga said the alleged treatment of women constituted a violation of human rights and genocide according to the standards of the United Nations.
 Just Security of the New York University School of Law said the U.S. bore "international responsibility for the forced sterilization of women in ICE detention".
 In September 2020, Mexico demanded more information from US authorities on medical procedures performed on migrants in detention centers, after allegations that six Mexican women were sterilized without their consent.
-Another women said she had undergone a gynecological operation, although there was nothing in her detention file to support she agreed to the procedure.
+Another woman said she had undergone a gynecological operation, although there was nothing in her detention file to support she agreed to the procedure.

 Allegations of pork and expired meals to Muslim detainees

-In 2020, CNN reported that Muslim detainees at a federal immigration facility in Miami, Florida were repeatedly served pork or pork-based products against their religious beliefs, according to claims made by immigrant advocates.
+In 2020, CNN reported that Muslim detainees at a federal immigration facility in Miami, Florida, were repeatedly served pork or pork-based products against their religious beliefs, according to claims made by immigrant advocates.
 There are dozens of Muslim detainees at the facility for whom it is religiously forbidden to consume pork, civil rights groups said in a letter to ICE and federal oversight agencies.
 The Muslim detainees at the Krome detention facility in Miami were forced to accept pork because religiously compliant/halal meals that ICE served had been consistently rotten and expired.
 In one instance, the Chaplain at Krome's allegedly dismissed pleas from Muslim detainees for help, saying, "It is what it is."

 A letter by civil rights lawyers stated "Many have suffered illness, like stomach pains, vomiting, and diarrhea, as a result."
-An ICE spokesman said, "Any claim that ICE denies reasonable and equitable opportunity for persons to observe their religious dietary practices is false."
+A spokesman claimed that ICE did not deny any "reasonable and equitable opportunity for persons to observe their religious dietary practices."
 Representatives of the facility, including the chaplain did not respond to requests for comment.
 Previously in 2019, a Pakistani-born man with a valid American work permit was reportedly given nothing but pork sandwiches for six consecutive days.